Rio is getting better every day, because the local authorities are doing everything to prepare the city for the Olimpic Games and the World Cup.

-Therefore, enjoy your trip, because Rio is a very pretty city. over 6 years ago
+Therefore, enjoy your trip, because Rio is a very pretty city. about 7 years ago

 Hashim, I second the answers from the other Nomads.
 Petty crime is a problem, so take the usual precautions.... especially about not flashing jewellery and valuables. keep the camera in a pocket or bag until you need to take a shot rather than hang it from your neck.